domlysz/BlenderGIS/README.md

 Georeferenced raster importer
 --------------------

-Import common image format associated with a [world file](http://en.wikipedia.org/wiki/World_file) that describes the location, scale and rotation of the raster in a geographic coordinate system.
+Import geotiff or common image format georeferenced with a [world file](http://en.wikipedia.org/wiki/World_file).

 You can import the raster as a plane mesh, as backgound image for orthographic view, as UV texture mapping on a mesh or as DEM for warp a mesh with the displace modifier.